 Plenty of sales technologies these days tout lists of integrations with other products in your tech stack.
 But it’s important to understand that not all integrations are created equal.
 When you’re looking at a product, ask what sort of integration they use so that you can better understand how it will fit in with the rest of your tech stack.
 These are the four main forms of integration, from least to most desirable:

-3) Does it give you actionable data in the moments that matter?
+3) Does the sales engagement software give you actionable data in the moments that matter?

 Data is only useful if you have it when you need it.
 If a sales engagement platform keeps your data stuck in a silo or makes it inconvenient to access, then it’s not serving its purpose.
 The right tools make the most up-to-date information available in the most important moment: now.